risk-first/website/estimating/Fractals.md

 ## Parsimonious Yachtsman

 The fractal nature of many software development tasks is both a blessing and a curse.
 It's a blessing because it means that sometimes, software developers can achieve almost-miracles of creating huge chunks of value in no time at all.
 But that capability somehow ends up being _an expectation_.
-The startup idea of "throwing together an MVP (Minimum Viable Product) is taken as gospel.
+The startup idea of "throwing together an MVP (Minimum Viable Product)" is taken as gospel.
 Kyle Prifogle pushes against this when he writes:

 > "Lets explore this point more by means of an extended analogy.
 Suppose that you wanted to start a new business as a yachting captain...
 This is in many ways analogous to when a startup company decides that they want to serve the fortune 500, companies that have petabytes and beyond of data.
 However, you as a startup founder have to operate lean, and you are only willing to spend $10,000 on a boat.
 If you were to walk up to the owner of the multi-million dollar yacht and say, I’ll give you $10,000 for that boat, you would be laughed off the dock. " - [Kyle Prifogle, _Dear Startup_](http://kyleprifogle.com/dear-startup/)

 Buying yachts is _not_ in the Fractal problem space.
 It's much more [Fill-The-Bucket](Fill-The-Bucket.md): more money means more yacht.
 So, it's not a great analogy.
 But the point is that the _expectation_ is for a value-miracle to occur, simply by adopting the practice of MVP or agile development.

+## Where To Find Fractal Spaces

 Not all software development problems are squarely in the [Fractal](Fractals.md) space, but those that are are generally tasks like building user interfaces, games, interactivity and usability.
 This is where the curse comes in:  it's _hard to know what to build_ and _you are never done_.